peteraba/peteraba.com/content/blog/jenkins-for-javascript-i.md

 +++
-title = "jenkins for javascript I." description = "I actually thought that setting up Jenkins to properly test a PHP based application is hard.
+title = "Jenkins for Javascript I." description = "I actually thought that setting up Jenkins to properly test a PHP based application is hard.
 Then I tried to do the same for JavaScript..." keywords = ["jenkins", "javascript", "continious integration"] tags = ["jenkins", "javascript", "continious integration"]